 - 3. In the case of joint audits the statutory auditor(s) or audit firm(s) shall agree on the results of the statutory audit and submit a joint report and opinion.
-In case of disagreement, each statutory auditor or audit firm shall submit his, her or its opinion in a separate paragraph of the audit report and state the reason for the disagreement. [...] - 4.
+In case of disagreement, each statutory auditor or audit firm shall submit his, her or its opinion in a separate paragraph of the audit report and state the reason for the disagreement. - 4.
 Except as required at paragraph 2(p) above the audit report shall not contain any cross-references to the additional report to the audit committee referred to in Article 23 and shall be in clear and unambiguous language. - 5.
 [Included in Article 28(2) of the Directive] - 6. [deleted] - 7.
-The statutory auditor or audit firm shall not use the name of any competent authority in such a way that would indicate or suggest endorsement or approval by that authority of the audit report. - 8.
-The Commission shall be empowered to adopt delegated acts in accordance with Article 68 identifying the criteria to be applied when adapting the content of the audit report referred to in paragraph 2 of this Article. - 9.
-The Commission shall be empowered to adopt implementing acts identifying that information which, after applying the criteria identified in accordance with paragraph 8, it considers necessary to be included in the audit report.
-Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 48(2) of Directive 2006/43/EC.
+The statutory auditor or audit firm shall not use the name of any competent authority in such a way that would indicate or suggest endorsement or approval by that authority of the audit report. - 8. [...]
+The Commission shall be empowered to adopt delegated acts in accordance with Article 68 for the purpose of adapting the content of the audit report referred to in paragraph 2 of this Article.
+When using such powers, the Commission shall take into account any amendments brought to the ISAs by the IFAC, the opinion of the Public Interest Oversight Board on such amendments as well as any other developments in auditing and the audit profession. - 9. [...]